 There are so many amazing resources to support evidence-based practice.
 The Lab’s resource library alone has over 4,000 resources!
 Here are some of our most-loved resources:

-- Building our Critical Capacities by Dominique Thomas – This resource orients to the “critical capacities” framework built from Twitter and Teargas by social scientist Zeynep Tufecki that breaks down the assumption that more scale = more power.
+- Building our critical capacities by Dominique Thomas – This resource orients to the “critical capacities” framework built from Twitter and Teargas by social scientist Zeynep Tufecki that breaks down the assumption that more scale = more power.
 Social movement research suggests that building durable power is more complicated than scale alone – we must channel our resources toward building key capacities and understand how to utilize that capacity strategically.
-Available to Members Only

 2022 Field Research Partner